Infection Control Protocols

 We have always adhered to the CDC Infection Prevention strategies that are aimed at eliminating, viruses, bacteria, spores (tuberculosis), and other infective agents in droplet form.
 We have always disinfected all hard surfaces in all the treatment rooms with BioSurf (a non-toxic disinfectant), after every patient.
-We will start to disinfect the common areas more frequently throughout the day.
+We disinfect the common areas frequently throughout the day.

-- We will don and doff PPE between patients which create aerosols (anything we do in the dental office that uses water from our equipment).
+We don and doff PPE between patients which create aerosols (anything we do in the dental office that uses water from our equipment).

-- We will have air purifiers in each dental treatment room with has a HEPA filter as well as a UVC disinfecting lights within the unit.
+We have air purifiers in each dental treatment room with has a HEPA filter as well as a UVC disinfecting lights within the unit.

-- We will spray the air (until we receive our fogging machine) each treatment room after each patient with hypochlorous acid (non-toxic disinfectant).
+We fog the air in each treatment room after each patient with hypochlorous acid (non-toxic disinfectant).